 Jammu and Kashmir, often referred to as “Paradise on Earth,” is home to some of the most breathtaking water bodies in India.
 The lakes in Jammu & Kashmir provide breathtaking vistas, tranquil settings, and thrilling adventure possibilities.
 Every lake has a distinct beauty, from the well-known Dal Lake to the lesser-known yet breathtaking Gadsar Lake.
 These famous lakes in Jammu and Kashmir provide the ideal getaway whether you like hiking, shikara rides, or just taking in the breathtaking scenery.
 This is a list of the major lakes in Jammu & Kashmir that every tourist should see.

-Top 10 Lakes In Jammu And Kashmir
+Top 13 Lakes In Jammu And Kashmir With Picturesque Views And Tranquillity

 Here are the top 10 prominent lake lakes in Jammu and Kashmir that you must visit for breathtaking landscapes and houseboat stays.